Phenomenal-Cat/NewAtlantis/source/NA_AnimalResearch.rst

 Animals in Biomedical Research
 =================================

-A central goal of biomedical research is to "seek fundamental knowledge about the nature and behavior of living systems", and to apply that knowledge to enhance health, and reduce illness and disability (`National Institutes of Health <https://www.nih.gov/about-nih/what-we-do/mission-goals>`_). `Basic research <https://en.wikipedia.org/wiki/Basic_research>`_ using animal models (i.e. 'living systems') is a critical starting point for gaining the knowledge required to achieve this mission.
+A central goal of biomedical research is to "seek fundamental knowledge about the nature and behavior of living systems", and to apply that knowledge to enhance health, and reduce illness and disability (`National Institutes of Health <https://www.nih.gov/about-nih/what-we-do/mission-goals>`_). `Basic research <https://en.wikipedia.org/wiki/Basic_research>`_ using animal models (i.e. 'living systems') has been and continues to be a critical starting point for gaining the knowledge required to achieve this mission.
 Scientists who work with animal models have an ethical responsibility towards those animals, which can be formalized as the concept of `the 3Rs <https://nc3rs.org.uk/3rs-public>`_: replace, reduce, refine.
+Some of the tools that New Atlantis Labs develop are aimed at **refining** the process of animal research in ways that mutually benefit animals' welfare and scientific research quality and efficiency.

 .. contents::
   :local: